Babyoilrig/vhTechnicalTest/readme.md

 # Dosage Calculator
 ## This repository contains a dosage calculator I created for the following brief:
+The hosted version of this application can be viewed [here:](https://animated-sorbet-56b6ef.netlify.app/)
 ***

 The contents of this repository are provided to give you the foundation to build a Dosage calculator for a fictitious Pharmaceutical company.